Introduction

 ## Pagination

 Many list API endpoints return paginated results.
 The Qlty API uses offset-based pagination.
-The `page[limit]` query parameter is used to specify the number of items to return per page.
-The `page[offset]` query parameter is used to specify the offset of the first item to return.
+The `page[limit]` query parameter specifies the number of items to return per page.
+It defaults to `20` and may not exceed `100`.
+The `page[offset]` query parameter specifies the offset of the first item to return, and defaults to `0`.

 When additional records are available, the response will include a `meta` key with a `hasMore: true` property.